How 1 Simple Mistake Increases Your Customers' Trust

 But what if brands that only show their successes are seen as less trustworthy than those that admit their faults, problems, and challenges?

-According to studies published in the Nature Human Behavior journal, when reviews are too positive, it can be challenging for customers to tell the difference between products and believe what you say.
+According to studies published in the Nature Human Behavior journal, when reviews are too positive, it can be challenging for customers to tell the difference between products and to believe what you say.

 Let me show you what this can look like for your communication.